LJ545/TravelFrame/README.md

 <p align="center">
   <img width="600" alt="20260620_123322_developed" src="https://github.com/user-attachments/assets/4d3786e5-4853-477a-8f5b-123a48fd055f" />
 </p>
-A self-hosted companion server for a **TravelFrame** e-ink client display.
+A self-hosted companion server for a TravelFrame e-ink client display.

 The web app lets you mark visited countries and states on an 800×480 world map, set a next destination with countdown, and push the result as a BMP to a physical e-ink frame.
 The frame polls the server every 30 seconds and refreshes only when the image changes.
+Should you be intersted in an already hosted plug and play version of this project take a look at [my website](https://www.travelframe.de).

 ---